on a Ministry Principle:

 leaders to hold a contested position about marriage and divorce, with

-which I and many others disagree.
+which many others disagree.
 It's another thing for them to not

 disclose it far in advance.
 If that is the position the church